1jour1vin

 game

-"It exudes freshness and energy, length rather than breadth.
-All this while retaining Aurel's fundamentals, notably its incredible aromatic palette, which was magnified in 2017.
-It finishes with a lightness and great delicacy brought about by this magnificent juice."
-(Le Guide Bettane + Desseauve)
+“It exudes freshness and energy, with more depth than breadth.
+All this while retaining Aurel’s core characteristics, particularly its incredible aromatic profile, which is magnified in the 2017 vintage.
+It finishes light and airy, with a great delicacy brought by this magnificent wine.”
+(The Bettane + Desseauve Guide)

-Buy Les Aurelles wines at the best price in our private sale!
+Buy Les Aurelles wines at the best price in a private sale!

 Rated site